-The State will enter into a Continuing Disclosure Certificate (the "Disclosure Certificate") in the form set forth in Appendix F hereto, for the benefit of the holders and Beneficial Owners of the Bonds, agreeing to provide certain financial information and operating data relating to the State electronically to the Municipal Securities Rulemaking Board annually and to provide notice to the Municipal Securities Rulemaking Board of the occurrence of certain enumerated events, if material, pursuant to the requirements of Section (b)(5)(i) of Securities and Exchange Commission Rule 15c2-12 (17 C.F.R. § 240.15c2-12) (the "Rule").
-See "APPENDIX F - FORM OF CONTINUING DISCLOSURE CERTIFICATE."
+The State has entered into a Continuing Disclosure Certificate (the "Disclosure Certificate") for the benefit of the holders and Beneficial Owners of the Certificates to provide certain financial information and operating data relating to the State to certain information repositories annually and to provide notice to the Municipal Securities Rulemaking Board of the occurrence of certain enumerated events, if material, pursuant to the requirements of Section(b)(5)(i) of Securities and Exchange Commission Rule 15c2-12 (17 C.F.R. § 240.
+15c2-12) (the "Rule").
+See "APPENDIX G - CONTINUING DISCLOSURE CERTIFICATE."

 The State has not failed to comply with any of its previous continuing disclosure certificates under the Rule.
-A failure by the State to comply with the Disclosure Certificate will not constitute an event of default of the Bonds, although any Bondholder or any Beneficial Owner may bring action to compel the State to comply with its obligations under the Disclosure Certificate.
-Any such failure must be reported in accordance with the Rule and must be considered by any broker, dealer or municipal securities dealer before recommending the purchase or sale of the Bonds in the secondary market.
-Consequently, such a failure may adversely affect the transferability and liquidity of the Bonds and their market price.
+A failure by the State to comply with the Disclosure Certificate will not constitute an event of default of the Lease, although any Owner or any Beneficial Owner may bring action to compel the State to comply with its obligations under the Disclosure Certificate.
+Any such failure must be reported in accordance with the Rule and must be considered by any broker, dealer or municipal securities dealer before recommending the purchase or sale of the 2009 Series A Certificates in the secondary market.
+Consequently, such a failure may adversely affect the transferability and liquidity of the 2009 Series A Certificates and their market price.